 - Dolomite Pass (Hard)

 You have multiple options to drive the Icefields Parkway.
-Our recommended choice would be to have your own car so you can stop when you want, where you want.
-All options are as follows:
+We recommend driving your vehicle or rental car so you can stop when and where you want.
+However, there are several tours and alternative options available.

-- Icefields Parkway by Car: The best way to do it is with your own car!
-If you are driving yourself consider purchasing an Icefields Parkway audio guide, which will give you detailed information about what you are seeing.
+- By Car: The best way to do it is with your car!
+If you are driving yourself, consider purchasing an Icefields Parkway audio guide, which will give you detailed information about what you are seeing.

-- Icefields Parkway by Bus: If you don’t feel like driving the parkway or you’d rather ride as a passenger to watch out the window, there are tour operators that can drive you from Jasper to Banff or vice versa.
-Brewster Express, SunDog Tours, and Discover Banff Tours all run bus service.
+- By Bus: If you don’t feel like driving the parkway or rather ride as a passenger to watch out the window, tour operators can drive you from Jasper to Banff or vice versa.
+Brewster Express, SunDog Tours, and Discover Banff Tours all run bus services.

-- Icefields Parkway by Private Transfer: Banff Tours has luxury sedans, SUVs, sprinter vans, and even a mini coach that can fit up to 24 people!
+- By Private Transfer: Banff Tours has luxury sedans, SUVs, sprinter vans, and even a mini coach that can fit up to 24 people!

-- Icefields Parkway by Rideshare: You can try PopaRide to connect with other travelers, or join our private Facebook group to connect with other travelers!
+- By Rideshare: You can try PopaRide to connect with other travelers or join our private Facebook group to connect with other travelers!

 Note – There is no train service between Banff and Jasper